Spring Garden Revival

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

-Before any excavation or root removal in Easton, Dig Safe (811) notification is required at least 48 hours (preferably 72 hours) in advance.
-Utilities (electric, gas, water, sewer, telecom) are marked and must be respected for 30 days.
-Hand-digging or vacuum excavation is mandatory within 18 inches of marked utilities.
-Overhead power lines require a 10-foot minimum clearance, with spotters for equipment.
-Specialized techniques such as selective root pruning and root barriers protect infrastructure, and stump grinding near utilities is limited to 12-18 inches depth.
-All work near municipal infrastructure may require permits and final inspection by the Building Department.
-For permit information, contact: Easton Building Inspector
+Before any excavation or root removal in Easton, Dig Safe (811) notification is mandatory at least 48 hours (preferably 72 hours) in advance.
+Utilities—electric, gas, water, sewer, telecom—are marked and must be protected, with hand-digging required within 18 inches of markings.
+Overhead power lines require a 10-foot minimum clearance.
+Specialized techniques, such as selective root pruning and shallow stump grinding (12-18 inches near utilities), are used to protect infrastructure.
+Emergency procedures are in place for accidental strikes, and all work near municipal infrastructure may require inspection by the Building Department:

 136 Elm Street, Easton, MA 02356